aio-libs/aiomonitor/docs/tutorial.rst

 Once connection established, one can type commands, for instance ``help``::

     monitor >>> help
-    Available Commands are:
+    Usage: help [OPTIONS] COMMAND [ARGS]...

+      To see the usage of each command, run them with "--help" option.

+    Commands:
-                 cancel taskid: Cancel an indicated task
+      cancel (ca)             Cancel an indicated task
-                 console: Switch to async Python REPL
+      console                 Switch to async Python REPL
-                 ps: Show task table
-                 quit: Leave the monitor
+      exit (q,quit)           Leave the monitor client session help (?,h)              Show the list of commands ps (p)                  Show task table
+      ps-terminated (pst,pt)  List recently terminated/cancelled tasks
-                 signal signame: Send a Unix signal
+      signal                  Send a Unix signal
-                 stacktrace: Print a stack trace from the event loop thread where taskid: Show stack frames for a task
+      stacktrace (st,stack)   Print a stack trace from the event loop thread where (w)               Show stack frames and the task creation chain of a task where-terminated (wt)   Show stack frames and the termination/cancellation chain of a task

-Library will respond with list of supported commands:

-* *ps* -- shows table of alive tasks with their id and state
-* *where* -- prints stack frame for the task, taskid must be supplied
-* *cancel* -- command cancels task, taskid must be supplied
-* *signal* -- command sends unix signal to the app process
-* *stacktrace* -- prints a stack trace from the event loop thread
-* *console* -- switch to python REPL
-* *quit* -- stops telnet session

-Additional commands can be added by subclassing ``Monitor``, see below :ref:`<cust-commands>`.
+Additional commands can be added by defining a Click command function injected into :ref:`the monitor CLI <monitor-cli>`, see below :ref:`cust-commands`.

+.. versionchanged:: 0.5.0

+   As of 0.5.0, you must use a telnet client that implements the actual telnet protocol.
+Previously a simple socket-to-console redirector like ``nc`` worked, but now it requires explicit negotiation of the terminal type to provide advanced terminal features including auto-completion of commands.

 Python REPL